 The Acropolis Museum has enjoyed a busy two years of public events and exhibitions, and made progress in the campaign for the return of the Parthenon Marbles.

 According to a new book by international lawyer Catherine Titi, there is no legal argument to support the British Museum’s refusal to return the marbles to Greece.

 The return of the Parthenon sculptures would help the UK foster a closer friendship with Greece and begin to “mend the rift with Europe,” says Bloomberg.

 Subscribe to our newsletter and be among the first to receive our fresh content!
 It's free, it's easy, it's safe

 Go to Top

-10 best family holiday destinations in greece 2022
+10 of the best white wines in greece

 Sign Up for Premium Content, Special Offers & More.